Auxílio Brasil: installment of R$ 600 starts to be paid this Tuesday; see calendar | Economy

-The dates of the benefit installments referring to the other remaining months of the year (September, October, November and December) were not affected.
+The dates of the Auxílio Brasil installments referring to the other remaining months of the year (September, October, November and December) were not affected.

+Also starting this Tuesday (9), the gas allowance payment in the amount of R$ 110 to 5.6 million families (see the calendar here) and the truck driver assistance with two installments for the months of July and August (read more here).

-A total of 20.2 million beneficiaries in socially vulnerable conditions will receive a minimum of R$ 600 this month.
+A total of 20.2 million beneficiaries in a condition of social vulnerability will receive a minimum of R$ 600 this month referring to Auxílio Brasil.

 The total investment for the payment of Auxílio Brasil in August 2022 is over R$ R$ 12.1 billion.
 The average value is R$ 607.88.
 In addition to the main benefit, there are complementary benefits paid according to the profiles of the families, such as the School Sports Aid, the Junior Scientific Initiation Scholarship and the Rural Productive Inclusion Aid.